numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 - A second concern was whether it's possible with Highway to allow the user at runtime to select or disable dispatching to certain instruction sets.
 This is possible.
-- Use of tags in the C++ implementation (Sayed's concern).
-TODO: describe in more detail.
+- Use of tags in Highway's C++ implementation reduces code duplication but the added templating makes C-level testing and tracing more complicated.

 The ``_simd`` unit testing module